Ladder operators and coherent states for the Rosen-Morse system and its rational extensions: Coherent states for the RMII potential and the type III rational extensions

 \subsection{Properties}

 Having Barut-Girardello type coherent states for the RMII potential and for its type III rational extensions, we now analyze some properties.
 In the following, we consider the case with parameters $s = 20$ and $\lambda = 16$.
-We focus on the coherent states $\tilde{\phi}(w;x)$ of the type III rational extension obtained from a degree $k = 2$ seed solution and compare it to that $\phi_s(w;x)$ of the initial RMII system.
+We focus on the coherent states $\tilde{\phi}(w;x)$ of the type III rational extension obtained from a degree $k = 2$ seed solution and compare it to that $\phi_s(w;x)$ of the initial RMII system for $w \in \mathbb{R}$.
+We see from (\ref{eq:4.1_finite_cs}) that the almost eigenstate nature of the coherent states can be lost with increasing value of $w$.
+In this sense, we restrict to a range of $w$ maintaining such nature and we explore the associated properties.

 One property that share most of the different types of coherent states is space localization \cite{CS.08-07-15}.
 Firstly, this is analyzed as a function of the parameter $w \in \mathbb{R}$ for the probability densities $\qty|\phi_s(w;x)|^2$ and $|\tilde{\phi}(w;x)|^2$ exposed in Figure \ref{fig:4.2_localization_x-w}.
 The probability density of the rational extension allows a secondary maximum that contributes more and more as $w \to 0$.
 This splitting of the probability density could be explained by the fact that the lowest energy eigenstate considered in the superposition, $\tilde{\psi}(1;x)$, has one node.
 Since the low energy eigenstates have a larger weight in the superposition for smaller $w$ (especially for $w< 1$), we get a probability density that tends to that of a one-node state when $w \to 0$.